Optimal Liquidation under Partial Information with Price Impact: Introduction

 The paper closes with a section on applications.
 We discuss properties of the optimal liquidation rate and of the expected liquidation profit and we use a finite difference approximation of the HJB equation to analyze the influence of the temporary and permanent price impact parameters on the form of the optimal liquidation rate.
 Among others, we find that for certain parameter constellations the optimal strategy displays a surprising gambling behaviour of the trader that cannot be guessed upfront and we give an economic interpretation that is based on the form of the HJB equation.
 Moreover, we study the additional liquidation profit from the use of a filtering model, and we report results from a small calibration study that provides further support for our model.

-We continue with a brief discussion of the existing literature.
-Starting with market impact models, the first contribution is \citet{bertsimas1998optimal} who analyze the optimal portfolio execution problem for a risk-neutral agent in a model with linear and purely permanent price impact where the fundamental price follows an arithmetic random walk.
+We continue with a brief discussion of the existing literature, concentrating on market impact models.
+The first contribution is \citet{bertsimas1998optimal} who analyze the optimal portfolio execution problem for a risk-neutral agent in a model with linear and purely permanent price impact.
 This model has been generalized by \citet{almgren2001optimal} who consider also risk aversion and temporary price impact.
 Since then, market impact models have been extensively studied.
-Important contributions include \citet{he2005dynamic}, \citet{schied2009risk}, \citet{schied16}, \citet{ankirchner2015optimal}, \citet{guo2015optimal}.
-Recently, \citet{caye2016liquidation} studied an extension of the Almgren Chriss model with a self-exciting temporary price impact.
+Important contributions include \citet{he2005dynamic}, \citet{schied2009risk}, \citet{schied16}, \citet{guo2015optimal}, \citet{bib:casgrain-jaimungal-19}.
 All these models work in a (discretized) diffusion framework.
+From a methodological point of view our analysis is also related to the literature on expected utility maximization for pure jump process such as \citet{bib:bauerle-rieder-09}.
+Important contributions to the control theory of PDMPs include \citet{davis1993markov, almudevar2001dynamic,costa2013continuous}.
+Viscosity solutions for PDMP control problems were previously considered in \citet{bib:davis-farid-99}.